xiwenc/fastpush/README.md

 - FastPush *does not* work with multi-instance deployments
 - FastPush should *never* be used to deploy production applications

-Cloud Foundry Python Tutorial
+Cloud Foundry Tutorial
 ===

-For those that are still confused why *FastPush* is such an awesome tool just follow this short step-by-step tutorial where we deploy an example python application:
+For those that are still confused why *FastPush* is such an awesome tool just follow this short step-by-step tutorial where we deploy an example application:

 ```bash
 # Install cf-fastpush-plugin